Published on 08/05/14 in Reading

-This is not the absolute stillness of the early afternoon, a sacrosanct moment of the day in Sicily, when everyone and everything take a siesta, behind the closed blinds of homes and stores and with churches closed… Take the town of Noto, for instance, a UNESCO-proclaimed world cultural heritage site, a distinction deservedly earned because of its astonishingly rich baroque architecture: after lunch, I chose to go out on one of the Palazzo Villadorata balconies to contemplate the town’s perspective over the roofs.
+This is not the absolute stillness of the early afternoon, a sacrosanct moment of the day in Sicily when everyone and everything takes a siesta, behind the closed blinds of homes and stores and with churches closed… Take the town of Noto, for instance, a UNESCO-proclaimed world cultural heritage site, a distinction deservedly earned because of its astonishingly rich baroque architecture: after lunch, I chose to go out on one of the Palazzo Villadorata balconies to contemplate the town’s perspective over the roofs.

-The honey-colored shades that the stones used for the buildings bestow, make this town look like a stage set, from where the actors have suddenly vanished.
+The honey-coloured shades that the stones used for the buildings bestow, make this town look like a stage set, from where the actors have suddenly vanished.
 Incredible Noto, devastated to ruins in the aftermath of the terrible earthquake that shook the area in 1693, only to be rebuilt by architects that gave it its unique allure.

 The same goes for other towns: Ragusa, Montica, Scicli, Palazzolo, settlements amphitheatrically built in the slopes of the precipitous hills that come alive once the pitiless rays of the sun turn to the west.
 This is when town squares become inundated by children running about, the elderly idling at the cafés all around, brides and grooms posing for photographers at the churches’ steps against a background of jubilant guests, just as extravagantly dressed, Sicile oblige!